FlyingVespa/M4_Strive.School/README.md

 # MODUEL 4 - Introduction to REACT !

 This module is about how to use REACT library for .
 [TOCM]

 ### M4D1
-*Fullday lecture, no homework.
-(9-5) Discussed following topics with Stefano Casasola as lecturer*

 <details>
-<summary>Fullday lecture, no homework.
-(9-5) Discussed following topics with Stefano Casasola as lecturer</summary>
+<summary> *Fullday lecture, no homework.
+(9-5) Discussed following topics with Stefano Casasola as lecturer* </summary>
 <ul>
 	<li>- Install/Setup React</li>
 		<ul>